githubformatthew/mobile-UI-test/README.md

 #### 3.4.
 Statistics
 ![Stat](/images/stat.PNG)

 User can view the Calories burned Today, last 7 days, and last 30 days with progress bar and bar charts.
-[Requirement #8 – perform historical data analytics]
 #### 3.5.
 Logout
 User can logout the session.